icon

 Close

-The IBV directs the airflow into the first stage of compression in a straight line.
+Inlet Butterfly Valves operate by directing the airflow into the first stage of compression in a straight-line path toward the impeller.
 The impeller then spins the air using power from the main driver, increasing air velocity and directing the flow into the diffuser portion of the compressor.
-When partially throttled, the IBV reduces the inlet pressure, wasting some of the available static pressure.
-The pressure ratio of the overall compressor now needs to be greater in order to meet the same discharge pressure.

 Is an IGV Right for Your Centrifugal Compressor?

-Contact your local authorized FS-Elliott Channel Partner Representative to find out how an IGV upgrade may improve your operating costs.
+Contact your local authorized FS-Elliott Channel Partner Representative to evaluate whether an Inlet Guide Vane upgrade aligns with your facility’s performance goals and energy usage profile.

 Learn More